-The area now home to the Tannery Arts Center Project once housed a thriving leather industry.
-Three tanneries, including the Salz Tannery, operated where Pogonip Creek meets the San Lorenzo River over the span of 145 years.
+The area now home to the Tannery Arts Center once housed a thriving leather industry.
+Three tanneries, including the Salz Tannery, operated where Pogonip Creek meets the San Lorenzo River.
 The tanneries fueled the economy of Santa Cruz County and the Central Coast.

-Five of the original buildings, constructed in the mid-1800s, have been preserved as part of the Tannery Arts Center Project, including the Kron House, Hide House, Beam House and Tanyard Buildings.
+Five of the original buildings, constructed in the mid-1800s, were preserved as part of the Tannery Arts Center redevelopment project, including the Kron House, Hide House, Beam House and Tanyard Buildings.